China central bank calls for green finance regulation to be strengthened

 Xuan said globally the approach varies from voluntary participation to mandatory regulation and called on regulatory bodies to gradually implement mandatory, comprehensive and quantitative climate disclosure requirements.

-Xuan also warned of the reputational damage which financial institutions can suffer if they are suspected of overstating their green credentials citing the example of German asset management firm DWS Group.
+Xuan also warned of the reputational damage that financial institutions can suffer if they are suspected of overstating their green credentials citing the example of German asset management firm DWS Group.

 A German consumer group in October sued DWS for allegedly misrepresenting a fund's green credentials in marketing materials.
 DWS has repeatedly denied that it misled investors and rejects the consumer group's allegations.